m-lab/website/_posts/blog/2022-07-27-2022-mlab-to-the-cloud.md

 ## Call for Collaborators

 We are using Google Cloud Platform as an initial test target, due to our team’s familiarity with GCP.
 However, our next target is test deployments within other cloud providers such as Amazon Web Services and Microsoft Azure.
-We are seeking partners to support our efforts either monetarily and/or with expertise in these services. [link to separate blog post with more explicit/detailed fundraising call]
+We are seeking partners to support our efforts either monetarily and/or with expertise in these services.